Skip to main content

 File upload with Angular and Restify (Tutorial)

-In this tutorial we'll learn how to upload files from an Angular5 application to a Node.js REST API that runs using Restify.
-For the file upload functionality we'll use the File Web API, without relying on a third party component.
+We’ll upload files from an Angular 5 application to a Node.js REST API running on Restify.
+For the upload itself, we’ll use the File Web API.
+No third-party components.

 You can access the code found in this article on GitHub.